wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/introduction.md

 ## What are your goals for this course?

 Service Adoption Specialists (SAS) come from many backgrounds.
-You may have a variety of goals in completing this course.
+You may have various goals in completing this course.
 We'd like to suggest the following goals, based on our knowledge of the industry and the outcomes that are required for success.
 Feel free to add or remove goals depending on your career stage, job title and accountabilities, and interests.

 - Learn the basic tenets of successful service adoption.
 - Supplement your existing technical or organizational change knowledge.